Link Menu Expand (external link) Document Search Copy Copied

 Best Practices

-- Network-level encryption can use significant CPU resources, especially on the encrypting side (source) of the connection.
-Make sure that component nodes have enough resources.
-Modern CPU’s can offload encryption and reduce the amount of CPU resources required.
-For Intel CPUs specifically, you may check your CPU model on Intel ARK and look for the “AES-NI” capability.
+• Network-level encryption can use significant CPU resources, especially on the encrypting side (source) of the connection.
+Make sure that components have enough resources.
+Any CPU with AES-NI capability can offload encryption and reduce the amount of CPU resources required.

 References